-The 2013 Ford Escape offers three inline four-cylinder engines, all of which are paired to a six-speed automatic transmission that reviewers say is smooth.
+The 2013 Ford Escape offers three inline four-cylinder engines, all of which are paired with a six-speed automatic transmission that reviewers say is smooth.
 The V6 engine from the 2012 Escape is no longer offered.
-The base 2013 Escape comes with a 168-horsepower 2.5-liter four-cylinder engine.
+The base 2013 Escape comes with a 168-horsepower, 2.5-liter four-cylinder engine.
 While this engine has good fuel economy ratings of 22/31 mpg city/highway, reviewers suggest bypassing it for either of the turbocharged Ecoboost engines.

 - "The turbo 1.6-liter doesn't feel nearly as quick overall as the 2.0-liter, but its 184 lb-ft move the Escape off the line briskly.
 Most customers will be happy with the low-end shove of the 1.6-liter and won't find the 240-horse engine necessary." -- Car and Driver